 The patient has since begun treatment and her health is improving.
 She continually thanks the specialty pharmacy team for caring enough to ensure she has the clinical and financial support she needs every step of her journey.

-By offering clinic-based specialty pharmacy services, health systems can ensure all patients with cancer and other complex conditions receive high-touch, personalized care that makes them feel as supported as this patient did.
+By embedding pharmacists and liaisons into care teams, hospital specialty pharmacy programs can ensure all patients with cancer and other complex conditions receive high-touch, personalized care that makes them feel as supported as this patient does.

 Read another patient impact story here to learn more about the benefits of hosptial specialty pharmacy programs.